 Asian Chicken Noodle Soup

-This Thai Noodle Soup this is one of my favorite soups I have ever tasted let alone made!
-Its way better than takeout with layers of warm, comforting aromatic coconut broth infused with red curry, ginger, garlic, lime and sriracha all bursting with pulled chicken, rice noodles, carrots, bell peppers, mushrooms and cauliflower!
-You can skip the takeout. forever.
+This Thai Chicken Soup is one of my favorite soups of all time – and readers agree calling it, “Absolutely incredible!!!!,” “LOVE IT!,” “one of my favorites!,” and “OMG so much flavor!”
+It’s way better than takeout with layers of warm, comforting aromatic coconut broth infused with red curry, ginger, garlic, lime and sriracha and loaded with shredded chicken, rice noodles, and veggies.
+Best of all, it keeps fabulously well thanks to the rice noodles!

 Thai Chicken Soup Recipe Ingredients